httpdss/structkit/WARP.md

-# WARP.md - STRUCT Project Guide
+# WARP.md - StructKit Project Guide

-> This file serves as a comprehensive guide for developers working with the STRUCT project.
+> This file serves as a comprehensive guide for developers working with the StructKit project.
 It contains project-specific conventions, development workflows, and institutional knowledge.

 ## 📋 Table of Contents